International-Data-Spaces-Association/InformationModel/examples/README.md

 Types of digital content range from structured data, documents, media, software etc. Examples below illustrate the various types and different aspects of resources.

+## Example DATA1: Commercial report

+- 2 representations
+- significant intellectual effort

-## Example DATA1: Free, historical data download
+## Example DATA2: Free download of raw, historical data

 The resource example DATA1 showcases an easy, non-interactive access to historical data provided by the participant PART1.
 Monthly traffic statistics collected during a year since 2010 are exposed for download